kmoyung/BENG-183/Final_Writeup.md

 ## 1 Introduction<a name="1"></a>

-With all of the 3C (Chromosome Conformation Capture) technologies, the underlying goal of Hi-C is to understand the physical structure of the genome by identifying the interactions between chromosomes.
+With all of the 3C (Chromosome Conformation Capture) technologies, the underlying goal of Hi-C is to understand the physical structure of the genome by identifying the interactions between chromosomes [1].
 Hi-C exists as a novel method with several key features compared to the previous technologies:

 **Genome-Wide** - Hi-C can probe the interaction profiles of all loci versus all other loci across the entire genome, and this feature is called "all vs. all".